mobess12/Online_Retail_Analysis_Capstone_Project/README.md

     - Commentary on ethical and societal considerations for each hypothesis
     - Test hypotheses using T Test
     - Store still images in the appropriate folders (plotly charts)
+    - Review
-5. Dashboard Creation
+6. Dashboard Creation
     - Use a wireframe and Tableau to plan and create an interactive dashboard that includes key metrics and visualisations in line with the hypotheses
     - Publish Dashboard
     - Store screengrabs of the wireframe and dashboard in the appropriate folders
+    - Review
-6. README
+7. README
     - Write comprehensive README document
     - Store KanBan phases images in the appropriate folder
+    - Review
+8. Submit Project
+    - Review
+    - Submit project

 ## The rationale to map the business requirements to the Data Visualisations